 The length of the hair might be weighing down the hair, hiding the actual curl pattern.
 Adding layers into the hair would help the curl pattern to show.

-It really doesn’t matter how wavy or kinky the hair is to benefit from the Curly Girl Method.
+It really doesn’t matter how wavy or kinky the hair is to benefit from the CG Method.
 What’s important is that it’s dry or damaged.

 This is why this method is so successful to so many ladies around the world with so many different hair types.